-Another common question is how to select an appropriate penetration testing provider.
+Another common question is how to select appropriate penetration testing providers.
 PCI DSS says that web application penetration testing shall be conducted by “an organization that specializes in application security”.
 Here is how they define such an organization:

 “An organization can be either a third-party company or an internal organization, as long as the reviewers specialize in application security and can demonstrate independence from the development team.”

 Probably the most important point here is independence.
 This is why we always recommended hiring vendor and product independent penetration testing companies, who do not resell, integrate, or install IT security solutions, thereby creating a potential conflict of interest during the audit.